ebeneditos/telegram.bot/docs/index.md

 # Building an R Bot in 3 steps

-In this section we will explain how to build a Bot with R and `telegram.ext` following the next steps:
+In this section we will explain how to build a Bot with R and `telegram.bot` following the next steps:

 1. [Creating the Updater object](#1-creating-the-updater-object)
 2. [The first function](#2-the-first-function)